In Pursuit Of Happiness

 Two summers passed and it was winter again.
 The sea breeze had begun to grow cool and pleasant.

-But after bathing in the cold sea for two consecutive holidays I caught a fever.
+But after bathing in the cold sea for two consecutive weekends I caught a fever.

-I saw the local doctor and took some medicines but the fever showed no sign of subsiding throughout the week.
+I saw the local doctor and took some medicines but the fever showed no sign of subsiding throughout the week and the next.

 So on the next Sunday afternoon I sat on a wooden chair in the veranda of the old rented house which had been converted to a mess where I stayed along with five other young and middle-aged men who worked in the various government departments but had left their families back in their ancestral homes.

 The lingering headache did not let me sleep for long.
-So I sat gazing at the sea from afar and also thinking about going home if the fever continued for another couple of days.
+So I sat gazing at the coconut groves and the seashore from afar and also thinking about going home if the fever continued for another couple of days.

 He walked up to me with a smile and said, “You’ve not been to the park since last Saturday.
 So I came to find out what is wrong with you.”